DantoniDario/LLM_project/README.md

 #### Project 2: DatasetGenerator.ipynb

 In this code, I created a chatbot specialized in dataset generation where the user can ask for any new dataset in whatever format she/he wants.

+#### Project 3: FedererRAG.ipynb

+In this code, I created a chatbot connected to Federer's biography using RAG method.